carpentries-incubator/machine-learning-novice-sklearn/_episodes/02-regression.md

 Comparing the plots and errors it seems like a polynomial regression of N=2 is a far superior fit to Dataset II than a linear fit.
 In fact, it looks like our polynomial fit almost perfectly fits Dataset II... which is because Dataset II is created from a N=2 polynomial equation!

 > ## Exercise: Perform and compare linear and polynomial fits for Datasets I, III, and IV.
-> 1. Which performs better for each dataset?
-> 2. Modify your polynomial regression function to take `N` as an input parameter to your regression model.
+> Which performs better for each dataset?
+Modify your polynomial regression function to take `N` as an input parameter to your regression model.
 How does changing the degree of polynomial fit affect each dataset?
 > > ## Solution
-> > Question 1.
 > > ~~~
 > > for ds in ["I","II","III","IV"]:
 > >     # Sort our data in order of our x (feature) values
 > >     data_ds = data[data["dataset"]==ds]
 > >     data_ds = data_ds.sort_values("x")
-> >
 > >     fit_a_linear_model(data_ds["x"],data_ds["y"])
 > >     fit_a_poly_model(data_ds["x"],data_ds["y"])
 > >